 Every family had a tomb; some were patterned after the family's house.
 The newly departed were laid on stone beds and gently moved as needed.
 Two hundred of the tombs still display their elaborately painted walls.
 These frescoes reveal the character of the family: pious, fun-loving, cultivated, close-knit, or status-conscious.
 Many murals reveal Etruscans feasting or embracing.
 This vanished civilization enjoyed its time on Earth.

 There's another Etruscan city about an hour from Tarquinia.
-Cerveteri, is a necropolis that's a metropolis.
-Cerveteri is a 2800-yea-old cemetery city laid out like a town.
+Also a UNESCO World Hertiage Site, Cerveteri is a necropolis that's a metropolis.
+Cerveteri is a 2800-year-old cemetery city laid out like a town.
 It has neighborhoods, walking streets. plazas, parks, and lookouts.
 And of course, family homes.
 (Confusingly, Cerveteri is also called Banditaccia and by its Etruscan name, Caere.)

 Cerveteri's most famous "homes" are built under dome-like soft volcanic rock structures, tumuli, that resemble giant mushrooms.